Bible-believing Christians were slaveholders.

 Those who believed slavery should be abolished made passionate arguments against the supporters of slavery, who claimed that the “cursed” descendants of Ham had settled in Africa, were dark-skinned, and destined to subjugation.

 When James A. Sloane published his pro-slavery treatise, The Great Question Answered; or Is Slavery a Sin in Itself?
-Answered According to the Teaching of the Scriptures, David R. Kerr, editor of The United Presbyterian Quarterly Review, gives Sloane credit for making the Bible “the only rule for faith and practice,” but then he slams him for his weak biblical arguments concerning the curse of Ham.
-At one point he laughs at the absurdity of Sloane’s position and proclaims: “Risum teneatis, amici?!”
+Answered According to the Teaching of the Scriptures, David R. Kerr, editor of The United Presbyterian Quarterly Review, gave Sloane credit for making the Bible “the only rule for faith and practice,” but then he slammed him for his weak biblical arguments concerning the curse of Ham.
+At one point he laughed at the absurdity of Sloane’s position and proclaimed: “Risum teneatis, amici?!”
 (Can you help laughing, my friends?!)

 Why was the pro-slavery teaching on the biblical “curse of Ham” so laughable to abolitionists?

-But lest the reader should become perplexed, respecting the application of this anathema, on account of the text above referred to being, in the English, “cursed Canaan” instead of “cursed Ham,” as it should have been translated; we state that the Arabic copy of the book of Genesis, which is a language of equal authority with the Hebrew (emphasis mine), and originally the very same, reads “cursed Ham,” the father of Canaan, a servant of servants shall he be unto his brethren.
+But lest the reader should become perplexed, respecting the application of this anathema, on account of the text above referred to being, in the English, “cursed Canaan” instead of “cursed Ham,” as it should have been translated; we state that the Arabic copy of the book of Genesis, which is a language of equal authority with the Hebrew, and originally the very same, reads “cursed Ham,” [emphasis added] the father of Canaan, a servant of servants shall he be unto his brethren.

-Ham’s descendants didn’t even settle in sub-Saharan Africa, the place from where southern slaves were taken.
-According to Genesis 10:6-20, Ham’s sons were Cush, Egypt, Put, and Canaan.
-The sons of Cush settled in Babylon (his son was Nimrod, the builder of the Tower of Babel), Egypt would become the father of the Egyptians and the Philistines, and Canaan would become the father of the tribes that spread from Sidon to Gaza to Sodom and Gomorrah (the Hittites, Amorites, Canaanites, Perrizites, Hivites, and Jebusites, etc . . .).
+Secondly, according to Genesis 10:6-20, Ham’s sons were Cush, Egypt, Put, and Canaan.
+The sons of Cush settled in Babylon (his son was Nimrod, the builder of the Tower of Babel), Egypt would become the father of the Egyptians and the Philistines, and Canaan would become the father of the tribes that spread from Sidon to Gaza to Sodom and Gomorrah (the Hittites, Amorites, Canaanites, Perrizites, Hivites, and Jebusites, etc. . .).
 Put settled in modern Libya and northern Africa.
+None of Ham’s descendants even settled in sub-Saharan Africa, the place from where Southern slaves were taken.

-According to Sloane, the name “Ham” meant “black,” but Kerr argued that this was untrue.
+Finally, according to Sloane, the name Ham meant “black,” but Kerr argued that this was untrue.
 The word Ham is never used for the word black.
-Instead the Hebrew word used for black is “shachar” or “shachor.”
-The Hebrew word for Ham is “cham” and it means “hot.”
+Instead the Hebrew word used for black is shachar or shachor.
+The Hebrew word for Ham is cham and it means “hot.”